dprakash2101/SDK_Automation_Github/README.md

 ## Notes

 - Make sure to replace placeholders (e.g., `username`, `Reponame`) with your actual information.
-- This workflow assumes the existence of an OpenAPI specification file named `openapispec.yaml` in the root of the repository.
+- This workflow assumes the existence of an OpenAPI specification file in the root of the repository.
+Change the name of the “openapispec.yml” to the name of your OpenAPI spec file in the repository.
 - Customize the OpenAPI Generator parameters in the "Generate C# SDK" step based on your preferences.
 - Ensure that the custom GitHub Action (`cpina/github-action-push-to-another-repository`) is accessible and compatible with your workflow.